Futures studies: Weak signals, the future sign and wild cards

 In futures research "weak signals" may be understood as advanced, noisy and socially situated indicators of change in trends and systems that constitute raw informational material for enabling anticipatory action.
 There is some confusion about the definition of weak signal by various researchers and consultants.
 Sometimes it is referred as future oriented information, sometimes more like emerging issues.
 The confusion has been partly clarified with the concept 'the future sign', by separating signal, issue and interpretation of the future sign.

 A weak signal can be an early indicator of coming change, and an example might also help clarify the confusion.
 On May 27, 2012, hundreds of people gathered for a "Take the Flour Back" demonstration at Rothamsted Research in Harpenden, UK, to oppose a publicly funded trial of genetically modified wheat.
 This was a weak signal for a broader shift in consumer sentiment against genetically modified foods.
 When Whole Foods mandated the labeling of GMOs in 2013, this non-GMO idea had already become a trend and was about to be a topic of mainstream awareness.

 "Wild cards" refer to low-probability and high-impact events "that happen quickly" and "have huge sweeping consequences", and materialize too quickly for social systems to effectively respond.
-Elina Hultunen notes that wild cards are not new, though they have become more prevalent.
+Elina Hiltunen notes that wild cards are not new, though they have become more prevalent.
 One reason for this may be the increasingly fast pace of change.
 Oliver Markley proposed four types of wild cards: